simeonreusch/fpbot/README.md

 Note that libpq-dev needs to be present.
 On Debian/Ubuntu, issue ```sudo apt install libpq-dev```

 ### Troubleshooting
-Make sure that ztfquery and ztflc are install with the latest version.
+Make sure that ztfquery and ztflc are installed with the latest version.

 In case way too few images are downloaded, check your Marshal and IRSA credentials.
 These are stored in ```~.ztfquery```.
 If there is a problem with these, ztfquery will not complain but simply only download publicly accessable images.

-In this case make sure also to delete the database-file, otherwise no new downloads will be attempted.
+In this case also make sure to delete the database-file, otherwise no new downloads will be attempted.
 The file is located at ```ZTFDATA/forcephotometry/meta/meta_database.json```.

 ## Usage